wadells/piotxt/README.md

 javins.

 **Developers:**  If you want to compile/test/build/run piotxt, you'll need a Java 1.6+, and Apache Ant.
-Ant is common enough that I didn't deem it necessary to provide a library.
 All other required libraries are bundled in the lib/ directory.

+    ant compile

+will build the project.
+You must build before trying to run the project.

+    ant run

+or

+    java -jar build/piotxt.jar

+will run the server.
+You must have your google voice username and password in resources/secure.properties to sucessfully run the program.